Exploring The Temple City- Madurai

 Next, I hired an auto for Samanar Malai at Keelakuyilkudi village which is about 12 km away.
 A breathtaking view of Samanar Hill is tucked away from the bustling city.
 It offers an exceptional sight of the blend of nature and history.
 A sensation of adventure dynamized me as there is a climb of around 300 steps involved to reach the top.

 Samanar hill is closely associated with Jainism which flourished here during ancient times dating back to the 1st century AD.
-There are several caves in these hills that are found in 2000-year-old Tamil-Brahmi inscriptions as well as Vatteluttu writings and carvings.
+Several caves in these hills are found in 2000-year-old Tamil-Brahmi inscriptions as well as Vatteluttu writings and carvings.
 There are a lot of flat rocks and stone beds that could have been used by the Jain monks to take rest.

 You may also like: Travel Guide to The Blend of French Colony